 Thanks for visiting us, we are a graphic design and print/sign company located in Indianapolis, Indiana.
-We also operate KRS Inspirations, which features our decor product line for home and business.
 We hope you find our website informational and look forward to hearing from you. - Team Key Reflection Studios

 | Classic Banner Finishing |

 Classic Banner Finishing

 Being Indianapolis’s go to sign and banner studio, Key Reflection Studios has the answers to the many different aspects to finishing a banner.
 It is not uncommon to think that once your eye-catching banner is printed or a graphic is applied to it, that is complete.
 That would be excluding one of the most important aspects of banner creation; that being, the finishing of your banner.

 ‘Finishing’ is the final touch to each banner and concerns itself with the structural integrity of the banner for how it is going to be utilized in the real world.
 Much like banner material, certain finish techniques should be used depending on how the banner is going to be used.
 We’ve seen numerous instances where a nice looking banner simply does not hold up like it should because of improper finishing.
 There are several different ways to finish a banner that have came across over the years thanks to advances in technology from the standard sewn-hem banner.
 To keep this short, we will talk about just a few of these techniques.